bhamburg/burgbits-vuepress2/docs/about/README.md

 #### Thomas Jefferson University and Jefferson Health
 ##### Web Developer
 **July 2015 – February 2021**
 As a member of Jefferson’s IS&T department, created and maintained editable web templates and components for [public-facing websites](https://jeffersonhealth.org) built within AEM with HTL (Sightly), server-side JavaScript, and Java.
-Often contributed to the development of other front-end web applications as needed.
+Often contributed to the development of other React web applications as needed.
 ##### Front-End Web Developer
 **September 2012 – July 2015**
 As a member of Jefferson's marketing team, created landing pages, microsites, WordPress themes, banner ads, and email campaigns for clinical and university clients.
 Updated existing Sitecore templates for the main hospital website.
 Redesigned the hospital appointment request form with a responsive layout, enhancing usability and decreasing the abandonment rate.
 Trained users in WordPress, SurveyGizmo, and MailChimp.